michaelmcandrew/civicrm-user-guide-gitbook/civic-engagement/set-up.md

 Set-up
 ======

-This chapter describes how to enable CiviEngage and gives suggestions on how to use the custom field sets and profiles that it includes.
+This chapter describes how to access CiviEngage functionality and gives suggestions on how to use the custom field sets and profiles that it includes.

 Enabling CiviEngage